 The Transitional Kindergarten program is an ideal way to start children on the path to success!
 TK is a full day program starting at 8:00am and ending at 3:00pm.
 Each week is integrated and balanced between academics and specialty classes.
-The children spend time in math, language, science, social studies, art, music, Spanish, social play, P.E., library, technology, fine motor practice, and exploration.
+The children spend time in math, language, science, global studies, art, music, Spanish, social play, P.E., library, technology, fine motor practice, and exploration.
 The specialty classes offer the children the broad range of experiences and ways of learning.
 The TK year reflects the child’s growth through exploration and discovery.

 The kindergarten program establishes the academic foundation for the rest of a child’s life at Village School.
 Children are introduced to Reader's and Writer's Workshops, models that allow for student voice and enthusiasm to grow while cultivating their understanding of these key facets of literacy.
 Children are exposed to a number of mathematical concepts through the Everyday Math program.
 Children also compare and contrast nine nations as part of a global exploration.
 During the school year kindergarteners travel to three continents, visiting three countries within each continent.

 STEAM units also introduce our students to the hands-on exploration and lines of inquiry that define our science program in the other grades.